jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 7 Skills and experience of members of panel
 (1) The members of a panel—
   (a) must, collectively, have—
-    (i) knowledge, skills, and expertise relevant to the approvals sought in the substantive application; and (ii) expertise in environmental matters; and
+    (i) knowledge, skills, and expertise relevant to the approvals sought in the substantive application, including, if practicable, knowledge, skills, and expertise in the sector to which the application relates (for example, mining or quarrying, housing and land development, or aquaculture); and
+    (ii) expertise in environmental matters; and
   (b) must include at least 1 member who has an understanding of te ao Māori and Māori development.
 (2) A person is not ineligible for appointment as a panel member by reason only that the person is a member of a particular iwi or hapū (including an iwi or a hapū that is represented by an iwi authority that must be invited by the panel to comment on the application).